 Ingredients: 2 oz.
 Tullamore Dew, 6 oz apple juice, dash of bitters and a lemon wedge.

 Directions: Into a tall ice-filled glass, add the Tullamore Dew, top with apple juice, garnish with a lemon wedge and enjoy.
 Bottoms up!

 Maker’s 46 is the bourbon that nearly didn’t happened… you see, after more than a year and 120 trial batches the bourbon experts over at Maker’s Mark almost called it quits on the 3rd whisky variation to carry the “Maker’s” namesake since 1954.
 Never one to give up, Rob Samuels and his crew pushed on until they finally stumbled upon the unique process of re-aging their original Marker’s Mark formula in barrels outfitted with French oak staves (No. 46 French Oak staves to be exact… hence the label “Maker’s 46“)

 - Appearance: Deep amber

 - Flavors: Honey , vanilla, caramel and nutmeg

-Overall: Receiving 9.1 out of 10 points, this is an exceptional bourbon that is wildly tasty however you take it.
+This is an exceptional bourbon that is wildly tasty however you take it.
 Mixed, neat or on the rocks… we simply did’t find a way this bourbon was’t enjoyable.
 Holding Makers Mark’s original formula in such high regard we were a bit leery that Maker’s 46 might fall short of our expectations, but all our fears were quickly squashed after taking that first sip.
 Maker’s 46 is undeniably Maker’s Mark, but it’s also much more.
 The additional French stave aging gives this whisky a more complex and rich overall profile that delivers a perfect balance of boldness and smoothness.
 If you like whisky 46 is worth picking up for yourself.